medusa-project/active-medusa/README.md

   or use existing ones.
 * Customizable Solr schema.
 Although some extra fields are required, their names are up to you.
-* Supports both binary and container nodes.
+* Supports binary and container nodes.
 * Supports "belongs-to" and "has-many" relationships between entities.
 * No-configuration support for node hierarchy traversal.

-* Relatively simple and lightweight.
+# Limitations

+* No cascading
+* No uniquing
+* Can only set references on the owned side

 ## Installation